-Objektivisering is intended as a hands-on endeavour to probe the materiality of non-numerical kinds of data—such as text and 3d models—and of the technologies we rely upon to retrieve, process, and ‘transliterate’ them.
+A hands-on endeavour to probe the materiality of non-numerical kinds of data—text and 3d models—and of the technologies we rely upon to retrieve, process, and transliterate them.

 Objektivisering revolves around an experimental system that algorithmically generates 3D-printable models with respect to arbitrary user-defined text.
 It parses and processes the input text, collapsing it to a series of key words/phrases that are subsequently used as queries to retrieve 3D models from online repositories.
-These are, then, manipulated and concatenated together in order to synthesise original models that are later 3d-printed.
-The resulting physical artefacts pose, look into, and speculate about, a series of questions in non-discursive terms.
-How do emergent naming conventions, search algorithms, database topologies, and current trends in 3D-printing govern the ways in which machines may understand or act upon non-numerical kinds of data and, in particular, text or 3D models?
-How can we ‘transliterate’ across incompatible material domains, such as text and physical objects?
-Do post-digital artefacts account for new kinds of (post-)phenomenological experiences?
-How may machines detect, encode, and decode the complex qualia that characterise our real-life encounters with physical objects of all sorts?
-Objektivisering suggests a certain kind of hands-on speculative epistemology—an artistic venture to fumble about particular kinds of techno-scientifically driven hybridity and about possible ways to mediate it.
+These are, then, manipulated and concatenated together in order to synthesise original models to be 3D-printed later on.
+Several sample artefacts are presented below alongside their generating text.
+The resulting physical artefacts pose, look into, and speculate about, a series of questions: How do emergent naming conventions, search algorithms, database topologies, and current trends in 3D-printing govern the ways in which machines may understand or act upon non-numerical kinds of data and, in particular, text or 3D models?
+How can we transliterate across incompatible material domains, such as text and physical objects?
+Do post-digital artefacts account for new kinds of (meta-)phenomenological experiences?
+How may machines detect, encode, and decode the complex qualia that characterise our real-life encounters with physical objects?
+Objektivisering both poses and empirically explores such affairs.
+In this manner it suggests a certain kind of hands-on speculative epistemology and, in doing so, it becomes a creative venture to fumble about particular kinds of techno-scientifically driven hybridity and about possible ways to mediate it.

 Generating text is the following expert from Henry David Thoreau’s ‘Walden’.
 3D-printed object’s largest dimension is 25cm.